boriskurikhin/MMO/README.md

-# Project Title
+# Legend of Highland (An online browser-based MMO) - In Development

-Legend of Highland (An online browser-based MMO) - In Development
+A small in-browser 2d mmo made with JavaScript libraries.
+This is going to be my first big JavaScript project.
+As the game progresses, more information will be included here.
+As of right now, the game is in its' early development stages and is absolutely not ready for any testing.

 ## Releases